twolivesleft/codea-air-code/README.md

 Files can be added, removed or renamed in Codea using the corresponding operations in Visual Studio Code.

-Dependencies can be added to the active project using the `Add dependency...` command.
+Dependencies can be added to the active project (based on the current file being edited) using the `Add dependency...` command.

 To remove a dependency, simply delete its corresponding folder in the Explorer.